Asset Management22 min read

 Audit Impact Benchmarks

-• Found asset rate: 3-8% of physical assets are typically unrecorded in the register.
+• Found asset rate: Field teams may identify physical assets that were never entered into the register.

-• Location mismatch rate: 20-40% of assets are found in a different location than recorded.
+• Location mismatch rate: Mobile assets are often found in a different location than recorded.

 Software vs. Spreadsheet: Choosing the Right Tool